tedcline/ezRA/README.md

     ezFix.py

-These files need cleanup, and are coming soon:

-    ezGal.py

 Need to research multiple processes for ezCol.py, to improve dashboard responsiveness.

-Always need more documentation.
+Always need more documentation, starting with installation.

 ---